YordinZ/LEAD-UNIVERSITY/Mineria de datos/Tarea (Analisis No Supervisado)/README.md

-# 📊 Proyecto de Análisis de Datos
+# 📊 Análisis No Supervisado — Minería de Datos

-Proyecto de análisis de datos con Python que utiliza `pandas`, `matplotlib` y scripts personalizados de datasets.
+**LEAD University** · Curso: Minería de Datos

 ---